How Heroes Inspire You to Be Your Best

 As I have deepened my own study of the lives of great leaders like Abraham Lincoln, Nelson Mandela, Winston Churchill, Susan B. Anthony, Mahatma Gandhi and Steve Jobs, I notice them popping up in my head occasionally.
 It may be a story that comes into focus, or just a sense I have of how that leader might act in a given situation if he were in my shoes.

 So it didn't surprise me to discover that there is a growing body of evidence in psychology about how we subconsciously get motivated to do the right thing when we are exposed to the right role models.
 For instance:

 - People who associate their father with high achievement (and who have a positive relationship with their father), work much harder and perform much better if they were, before a task is given to them, unconsciously exposed to their father's name.
 Source: Succeed: How We Can Reach Our Goals by Heidi Halvorson.

-- College students who are asked to read a few one-page profiles about the effortful and gritty pursuit of goals by great achievers, such as a Nobel-Prize winning scientist, show greater commitment to learning and do better academically.
+- College students who are asked to read a few one-page profiles about the effortful and gritty pursuit of goals by great achievers, such as a Nobel Prize-winning scientist, show greater commitment to learning and do better academically.
 Source: Succeed: How We Can Reach Our Goals by Heidi Halvorson.

-- A large proportion of students who were shown a film of Mother Theresa at Harvard University in 1988 reported a strong increase in their desire to serve others.
+- A large proportion of students who were shown a film of Mother Teresa at Harvard University in 1988 reported a strong increase in their desire to serve others.
 Source: The Placebo Response by Howard Brody.

-Are there times in your life when your instincts are pulling you down, when you are struggling to fight your inner demons, when you lack motivation, hope, or wisdom equal to what that occasion demands from you?
+Are there times in your life when your instincts are pulling you down, when you are struggling to fight your inner demons, when you lack motivation, hope or wisdom equal to what that occasion demands from you?
 What if we cultivated a strong inner kinship with our heroes so they can silently, even without our knowing, nudge us to choose the right path when we encounter such forks in our road?
 And if we were more consistent in making the right choices, what kind of leaders could we become?